mrocklin/blog/_posts/work/2013-03-28-SymPy-Theano-part-2.md

 $$\frac{1}{210} \sqrt{70} x^{2} \left(- \frac{4}{3} x^{3} + 16 x^{2} - 56 x + 56\right) e^{- x}$$

-We'd like to compute both this expression and its derivative using Theano.
+We want to generate code to compute both this expression and its derivative.
 Both SymPy and Theano can compute and simplify derivatives.
 In this post we'll measure the complexity of a computation that simultaneously computes both the above expression and its derivative.
 We'll arrive at this computation through a couple of different routes that use overlapping parts of SymPy and Theano.
+This will supply a couple of direct comparisons.

 Simplification
 --------------

-Lets show a few of the relevant expressions and the number of operations in each
+We show the expression, it's derivative, and SymPy's simplification of that derivative.
+In each case we quantify the complexity of the expression by the number of algebraic operations

-Here is our target expression:
+**The target expression:**

     print latex(expr)